Ilavarasan-007/Data-Extraction-from-pdf/README.md

 python main.py
 ```

-### 3. Using the GUI
+### 3. Using the File Dialogs
-1. **Select Source Folder:** Choose the folder containing the PDF files to process.
+1. **Select Folder:** Choose the folder containing the PDF files to process.
 2. **Select Template File:** Choose a JSON file containing predefined extraction coordinates.
-3. **Select Output File:** Specify a CSV file where extracted data will be saved.
+3. **Select Output File:** Specify an Excel file where extracted data will be saved.
-4. **Click "Start Processing"** to extract data and save it.
+4. The program will process the PDFs and save all extracted tables to the selected Excel file.

 ## Template File Format
-The template file should be a JSON file containing coordinate areas for data extraction.
+The template file should be a JSON file containing coordinate areas for data extraction, as required by Tabula.
 Example format:
 ```json
 [
     {"x1": 100, "y1": 200, "x2": 400, "y2": 250},
     {"x1": 150, "y1": 300, "x2": 450, "y2": 350}
 ]
 ```
-These coordinates define areas where specific data fields (e.g., GST numbers or monetary values) are located in the PDF.
+These coordinates define areas where specific data fields (e.g., tables) are located in the PDF.

 ## Output Format
-The extracted data is saved in CSV format with columns:
+The extracted data is saved in Excel format with:
-- **File Name** - Name of the processed PDF file.
-- **GST No** - Extracted GST number.
-- **Goods Value** - Extracted monetary value.
-- **Total Value** - Extracted total amount.
+- **Sheet Name:** `All_Tables`
+- **Columns:** Extracted table data from PDFs

 ## Troubleshooting
 - If `tabula-py` fails to read PDFs, ensure Java is installed and added to the system PATH.